Sunday, March 20, 2022

 Along the waterfront, it creates a series of archways that are now used as socializing places.

-Then, it impressively goes over the Ponte Vecchio to span the river.
+Then, it impressively goes above the Ponte Vecchio to span the river.
+Seen below, you can notice its square windows on top of the buildings on the bridge.

 At that time, butcher shops occupied the buildings on the bridge.
 In 1594, a ducal decree from Ferdinand I replaced them with goldsmiths and jewelers.
 Such businesses are still there!